BenAufGitHub/Windows-Simulator/README.md

     Make a name for your savefile
     Press Record, do some stuff
-    To get back, press 'f2' (never the icon in the taskbar please :>) Then, select the recording and let it play out.
+    To get back, press 'f2' (never the icon in the taskbar please :>) Then, select the simulation and let it play out.
-    ...you can also interrupt your recording by pressing 'f2'...
+    ...you can also interrupt your simulation by pressing 'f2'...

 In the settings you may...

     ...choose your language
     ...toggle whether you want windows to be controlled and adjusted before simulation (recommended) ...toggle whether the app can take screenshots of programs while running (helps user identifying them later)